Strech/avrora/README.md

 - `names_cache_ttl`<sup>[v0.10]</sup> - Time in ms to cache schemas by name in memory, default `:infinity`

 Set `names_cache_ttl` to `:infinity` will cache forever (no more disk reads will happen).
-This is safe when schemas are resolved in the Schema Registry by numeric id or **versioned** name, as it is unique.
+This is safe when schemas resolved in the Schema Registry by numeric id or **versioned** name, as it is unique.
 If you need to reload schema from the disk periodically, TTL different from `:infinity` ensures that.

-If the schema is resolved by name it will be always overwritten with the latest schema received from Schema Registry.<sup>[v0.10]</sup>
+If the schema resolved by name it will be always overwritten with the latest schema received from Schema Registry.<sup>[v0.10]</sup>

 :bulb: Disable schemas auto-registration if you want to avoid storing schemas and manually control registration process.
-Also it is recommended to turn off auto-registration when schemas containing [Confluent Schema References][8].<sup>[v0.14]</sup>
+Also it's recommended to turn off auto-registration when schemas containing [Confluent Schema References][8].<sup>[v0.14]</sup>

 ## Start cache process